robn/jmap-rs/README.md

 Everything you need to parse, generate and manipulate JMAP data structures from Rust.
 Its what you need if you're writing a JMAP server or client.

-(salada)[https://github.com/robn/salada] is a JMAP server that uses this library.
+[salada](https://github.com/robn/salada) is a JMAP server that uses this library.

 ## Status

-Support for round-tripping JMAP Contacts and Contact Groups and related methods into the corresponding Rust structures and back.
-More is being added as required by client projects (notably salada).
+Currently can round-trip JMAP Contact, ContactGroup, Calendar, CalendarEvent and Mailbox objects and CRUD methods into the corresponding Rust structures and back.
+More is being added as required by client projects (mainly salada).

 ## Credits and license